 2.1 Historical diet data collation

 Our synthesis required quantitative data on adult or juvenile albacore diet composition obtained from stomach content analyses that identified consumed prey to species-level.
-To obtain these data, we compiled published and grey literature, research theses, and historical reports for albacore diets by searching bibliographic databases (Table S1) queried from 1900 until 2020 using diet analysis search terms and synonymous scientific names for albacore (Thunnus alalunga; Supporting Information, Table S1).
+To obtain these data, we compiled published and grey literature, research theses, and historical reports for albacore diets by searching bibliographic databases (Supporting Information, Table S1) queried from 1900 until 2020 using diet analysis search terms and synonymous scientific names for albacore (Thunnus alalunga; Supporting Information, Table S1).
 We also investigated diet reports cited within articles, which expanded our range to include several reports from the 1880s.
-Studies typically reported a mix of data types (i.e., frequency of occurrence and other metrics).
+Studies typically reported a mix of diet metrics (i.e., frequency of occurrence, numerical abundance and/or other metrics).
+However, except for frequency of occurrence data, few studies consistently reported on other metrics.

-We obtained diet data from 26 studies that were suitable for meta-analysis (Supporting Information, Table S2); this included 69 independent, aggregate (i.e. by geographic region, year, or season sampled) observations of adult and juvenile albacore diet composition, from 1880–2015 (Supplementary Data, Table S3).
-We digitised and transcribed data reported typically for a specific geographic location (Figure 1a), year, and season sampled.
-However, several reports presented information that was further aggregated for multi-year sampling programs (Table S3) and for analyses in these cases, we use the last year of sampling completed.
-Albacore were typically collected either via scientific sampling programs (i.e., National Oceanic and Atmospheric Administration [NOAA], Centre National de la Recherche Scientifique [CNRS]), or in collaboration with commercial fishing operations (Bello, 1999; Joubin & Rouie, 1918; Glaser et al., 2015; Romanov et al., 2020), and using surface troll, pole-and-line, longlining at specified depths, or purse seining gear (Table S3).
+We obtained diet data from 26 studies that were suitable for meta-analysis (Supporting Information, Table S2); this included 69 independent observations (i.e., by specific geographic location, region, year, and/or season sampled) of adult and juvenile albacore diet composition from 1880–2015 and that were digitised and transcribed (Figure 1a; Supplementary Data, Table S3).
+Several reports presented aggregate diet information for multi-year sampling programs (Supplementary Data, Table S3) and for analyses in these cases, we used the last year of sampling completed.
+Albacore were typically collected either via scientific sampling programs (i.e., National Oceanic and Atmospheric Administration [NOAA], Centre National de la Recherche Scientifique [CNRS]), or in collaboration with commercial fishing operations (Bello, 1999; Joubin & Rouie, 1918; Glaser et al., 2015; Romanov et al., 2020), and using surface troll, pole-and-line, longline gear fished at specified depths (ranging from set at the surface down to over 500 m in depth), or purse-seining gear (for metainformation on specific depth and sampling information for each study see Supplementary Data, Table S3).

 2.2 Prey trait information

-For each prey species and life stage (i.e., larva, juvenile, adult), we collected information for four habitat use traits known to affect the likelihood of pelagic predators encountering and consuming prey (Green et al., 2019).
-These were: (i) vertical and (ii) horizontal habitat association, (iii) presence of diel vertical migration, and (iv) presence of seasonal migration and seasonal aggregation behaviour (Table 1; Table S5).
-These trait data were compiled for a broader database of traits that inform predator-prey interactions for albacore (Gleiber et al., 2022).
-We further describe how prey species’ trait values were used in Supporting Information, Appendix C.
+For each prey species and life stage (i.e., larva, juvenile, adult) identified (Supplementary Data, Table S4), we collected information for four habitat use traits known to affect the likelihood of pelagic predators encountering and consuming prey (Green et al., 2019).
+These were: (i) vertical habitat use defined as position in the water column, and (ii) horizontal habitat association with respect to distance from the coast through to oceanic ecosystems, (iii) presence of diel vertical migration, and (iv) presence of seasonal migration and/or seasonal aggregation behaviour (Table 1; Supplementary Data, Table S5).
+These trait data were extracted from a broader database of traits that inform predator-prey interactions for albacore (Gleiber et al., 2022).
+This database used online repositories for species-level information, primarily FishBase (Froese & Pauly, 2020), SeaLifeBase (Palomares & Pauly, 2020), and the IUCN Red List of Threatened Species (IUCN, 2020), and searched descriptive published literature for each species using Web of Science and Google Scholar (for detailed trait data collection methodology see Gleiber et al., 2022).
+We further describe how prey species’ trait values were used and in some instances modified for analyses in Supporting Information, Appendix B. For example two species primarily occur at bathypelagic depths and are classified as such in the pelagic species trait database (Gleiber et al. 2022).
+However, albacore do not occur beyond mesopelagic depths, where these species are also secondarily known to occur, they were thus reclassified as mesopelagic for the purposes of inclusion in analyses for this study.
+Similarly, for analyses and due to low representation of certain trait-values, reef-associated and coastal prey species were combined into the ‘coastal’ category, and continental shelf and continental slope species were combined into ‘continental shelf’ (Table 1).